Estimating Spatial Econometrics Models with Integrated Nested Laplace Approximation: Examples

 We have followed the method described in Section \ref{sec:impacts} to approximate the impacts for the models fitted to the Katrina dataset.
 In this case, we do not have any model fitted using ML with which to compare.
 The implementation of the spatial probit in the Spatial Econometrics Toolbox is for a different link, so our results cannot directly be compared to MCMC as reported in \citet{LeSageetal:2011}.
 Direct impacts are shown in Table~\ref{tab:dikatrina}, whilst total and indirect impacts are available as supplementary materials.

-Inference on the impacts relies on the approximation to the marginal distributions of the impacts, as we have already seen in the Boston housing data example.
-Figure~\ref{fig:fdimp} shows the approximation of the average total impacts for flood depth for four models.
-In a thicker line we have included the posterior marginal of the impacts fitted with the Matlab code provided in the Spatial Econometrics Toolbox.
+Inference on the impacts relies on sampling from the approximation to the joint posterior distribution which is then used to compute the impacts and estimate their posterior distributions, as we have already seen in the Boston housing data example.
+Figure~\ref{fig:fdimp} shows the estimates of the average total impacts for flood depth for four models.
+In a thicker line we have included the posterior marginal of the impacts computed using the output from MCMC using the \pkg{spatialprobit} package.
 As previously stated, MCMC results can be roughly compared to our SLM model estimates but keeping in mind that different link functions have been used and that differences may appear.
 In this case, the quality of our approximations differ with the models.
 We have found similar accuracy for all the other variables, which means that our approximation appears to be acceptable.

-The lack of agreement in some cases may be due to correlation between the different paramaters that are involved in the computation of the impacts and that we have ignored.
-This correlation could be taken into account when deriving the marginal of the impacts, and it will probably change the mean and standard deviation of the Gaussian approximation.

-In order to give more insight on how our approximation can be improved we have included in Figure~\ref{fig:fdimp} a modified approximated marginal of the total impact so that it matches the standard deviation of the MCMC impact marginal.
-As it cn be seen, when the standard deviations are corrected the approximation really improves.
-Hence, we believe that our Gaussian approximation would be more reliable by providing a better estimate of the standard deviation of the impacts.

-The ratio of the standard deviation using MCMC and our Gaussian approximation was lower than one (between 0.35 and 0.81) in all but the SEM model (1.62).
-This means that, in general, our Gaussian approximation over-estimates the standard deviation of the total impacts.
-This ratio seems to be related to the correlation between $\rho$ and $\beta_r$ and, to a lesser extent, $\gamma_r$ for the models with lagged covariates.
-Positive correlation between $\rho$ and $\beta_r$ leads to a greater-than-one ratio, whilst negative correlation seems to lead to a lower-than-one ratio

-Note that in terms of point estimation our Gaussian approximation estimates are very close to the MCMC values.
-When computing credible intervals from these approximations, these are likely to be conservative.
+Note that the impacts estimated with INLA and MCMC are close regardless of the estimates of the spatial autocorrelation parameters shown in Figure~\ref{fig:Krho}.
+We believe that this is because the impacts themselves build on the fitted model parameter values rather than the posterior distributions, which only enter into simulations to get to the distributions of the impacts.